Log Cabin Republicans’ new “ambassador” wishes U.S. was more homophobic

 A straight, right-wing podcaster has been named as a new “ambassador” for Outspoken, an offshoot of the rightwing LGBTQ+ organization, Log Cabin Republicans.

 Outspoken yesterday named seven “fearless, fun, and unapologetic” ambassadors for 2023.
-One of them is Isabella Riley.
+One of them is Isabella Riley Moody.
 It describes her as “a modern conservative woman.
 She speaks out against those who demean and denigrate American values.”

 On social media, Moody, who describes herself as an “internet troll”, expressed delight at the role.